nortomw/email-data-processing-automation/README.md

 └─ extract_info.py
 ```

+This structure allows the automation workflow to process email files, enrich the extracted data using the reference dataset and generate structured Excel outputs.

 ---

-## Outputs
+## Example Output

-The script generates multiple outputs depending on the processing results:
+The script generates several Excel outputs that organize the processed information in different ways.

 * **output_all.xlsx**
-  Consolidated dataset containing all processed records.
+  Contains the consolidated dataset with all processed records extracted from the email files and enriched with the reference dataset.

 * **output_1.xlsx / output_n.xlsx**
-  Excel files generated for each responsible person.
+  Individual Excel files generated for each responsible person, containing the records associated with them.

 * **unmatched_emails.xlsx**
-  Records that could not be matched with the reference dataset.
+  Records extracted from emails that could not be matched with the reference dataset.

+These outputs allow the information extracted from emails to be organized and analyzed efficiently.

 ---